zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Overview panel for the App Service is on screen.
 URL for the app service if highlighted.](media/app-service-navigate-to-app-url.png)

-## Exercise 4: Setup CI/CD Pipeline With GitHub Actions for the Web App
+## Exercise 4: Setup CI/CD pipeline with GitHub Actions for the web app

 Duration: 55 minutes

 In this exercise, you will move the codebase to a GitHub Repo, create a staging environment in Azure App Service using App Service Deployment Slots, and finally connect the pieces with a CI/CD Pipeline built on GitHub Actions.

-### Task 1: Moving the Codebase to a GitHub Repo
+### Task 1: Moving the codebase to a GitHub repo

 1. Login to [GitHub](https://github.com) with your account.
 Select the New button positioned on top of the repositories list.
 As an alternative you can [navigate to the new repository site here](https://github.com/new).